 The La Follette School of Public Affairs provides selected UW–Madison undergraduates an opportunity to jumpstart the Master of Public Affairs or Master of International Public Affairs program.

 Accepted students take specific graduate Public Affairs courses in the last year of their undergraduate program.
-After completing their undergraduate requirements, students begin a fifth graduate year devoted to full-time graduate study with the La Follette School.
+After completing their undergraduate degree, students begin a fifth graduate year devoted to full-time graduate study with the La Follette School.

 How to apply